FixtionaL/EmojiCrypto/README.md

 # EmojiCrypto 🥸

-A simple emoji-based encryption-decryption tool from cryptmoji.
+A simple emoji-based encryption-decryption tool using cryptmoji.

 ---